About Us

 Meet the Pelicans

-Ellie Trow
+Ellie Bates

 Ellie grew up in Cheshire before studying in London, and is now based in the North East.
 She started her dancing career at Louise Carter’s School of Dance in Congleton where she found her love of performing, before joining Homegrown Youth Dance Company and discovering contemporary dance.
 Alongside this, she was part of The Lowry’s CAT scheme in Manchester, and all of this lead to her passion for access to contemporary dance in youth settings.